 Some places create a bubble experience using geodesic dome construction technology.
 Just like the name suggests, these accommodations are round on top like a dome, and sit on a flat surface like a deck.
 Other bubble providers use inflatables to create a similar experience.
 In this case, you are literally staying inside of an inflatable ball.
 Bubbles and domes come in different shapes and all sizes, and may have bathrooms, furniture, decks, and other elaborate amenities.

-Our bubbles are made from an opaque white vinyl on the bottom so you can maximize privacy, with a transparent, clear vinyl on top so you can maximize your exposure to the night sky.
-We use solar energy to power the fan that keeps the bubbles inflated 24/7 from the last weekend in June until Labour Day weekend each year.
+The bubble tents at Four Corners were made from an opaque white vinyl on the bottom so you can maximize privacy, with a transparent, clear vinyl on top so you can maximize your exposure to the night sky.
+We used solar energy to power the fan that keeps the bubbles inflated 24/7 from the last weekend in June until Labour Day weekend each year.

-We concentrate on sticking to basics and doing it really well: our forest bubble tents are set on a wooden “dodecagon” base (that means it has 10 sides) and come with all the essentials… a wooden deck, firepit, picnic table, barbecue and muskoka chairs.
+We concentrated on sticking to basics and doing it really well: our forest bubble tents are set on a wooden “dodecagon” base (that means it has 10 sides) and come with all the essentials… a wooden deck, fire pit, picnic table, barbecue and Muskoka chairs.

 How Does a Bubble Tent Work?